All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Level 3: Pharmacokinetic Analysis

 GLP-1 medications slow gastric emptying, which can alter the absorption of orally administered drugs.
-This is a real concern for some medication combinations, but it is irrelevant for TB-500 because TB-500 is injected subcutaneously.
+This is a real concern for some medication combinations, but it's irrelevant for TB-500 because TB-500 is injected subcutaneously.
 It bypasses the GI tract entirely.
 GLP-1-induced changes in gastric motility have no effect on TB-500's absorption, distribution, or bioavailability.

 Level 4: Clinical Observation

 No published randomized controlled trial has studied the combination of TB-500 with any GLP-1 medication in human subjects.
-However, the combination is increasingly prescribed in clinical practice.
+But the combination is increasingly prescribed in clinical practice.
 Physicians who manage both peptide therapy and GLP-1 programs report no adverse interactions.
 This clinical experience, combined with the pharmacological analysis above, provides a solid basis for supervised use.

 Potential Benefits of the Combination